johnaweiss/HTML-Micro-Templating/readme.md

 These are the elements that must appear on the webpage:

- - **Container:** The insertion point in the rendered page for the rendered merge.
+ - **Container:** The insertion point in the rendered page for the clones.
- - **Template:** HTML structure to be repeated for each record.
+ - **Template:** HTML structure to be repeated for each clone.
  - **Records:** A simple newline-delimited list.

 ### *Files*